derpyypigeon/derpyypigeon/README.md

 ______________________________

-I sometimes struggle with socializing, mainly with new friends, so sorry if I don't talk much!
+I'm usually quiet and sometimes struggle with socializing, mainly with new friends, so sorry if I don't talk much!

 Thx for reading 💙 have an amazing day! :)